danmunn/redmine_dmsf/README.md

 **dmsf_upload_controller_after_commit**

-Called after all uploaded files are commited.
+Called after all uploaded files are committed.

 parameters: *files*

 **dmsf_helper_upload_after_commit**

-Called after an individual file is commited.
+Called after an individual file is committed.
 The controller is not available.

 Parameters: *file*